 Shoshana Baker - Co-Founder

 Your support is critical to our success.
-Please consider a donation to Hadran so that we can engage with and support women around the world in their study of Talmud.
+Please consider a donation to Hadran and help us engage with and support women around the world in their study of Talmud.